ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_368_Largest_Divisible_Subset.md

 ### Code explanation

-1. The cose starts by sorting the input vector `nums` in ascending order.
+1. The code starts by sorting the input vector `nums` in ascending order.
 Sorting simplifies the process of finding divisibility relationships and allows us to build the largest divisible subset incrementally.

 2. The algorithm initializes some variables:
    - `maxSize` represents the size of the largest divisible subset encountered.